 Create a business plan

-Any successful business starts with a thoughtful plan.
+Any successful business starts with a thoughtful business and marketing plan.
 At this stage, you should see both the big picture and the fine details of your business model.
 It’s at this point that you want to set your salary, budget for your equipment investment, and have a detailed understanding of your forecasted costs so you can end the year in the green.

 If you’re too shortsighted or don’t do the work to create a business plan, then you’re leaving your success to hunches, assumptions, and sheer luck.